 The first step is rather trivial.
 For a detection method to run in real-time on a smartphone, we need to reduce the amount of data to process.
-From a classical smartphone video input such as in Fig. 1a (with 1280×720 frames), we reduce each frame to an image of about 180×100 pixels (with a linear interpolation).
-We then convert this image to La^b^ space, which is known to better map the human psychovisual distances between colors.
+From a classical smartphone video input such as in Fig. 1a (with $1280 \times 720$ frames), we reduce each frame to an image of about $180 \times 100$ pixels (with a linear interpolation).
+We then convert this image to $La^b^$ space, which is known to better map the human psychovisual distances between colors.
 In addition, the components in this space are very convenient to process, since it separates the luminance from chrominance information.
-We then process the La^b^ image: a morphological closing with $B{\square 7}$ is applied on the luminance (L component), and a morphological erosion with $B{\square 3}$ is applied on the 'a' component.
+We then process the $La^b^$ image: a morphological closing with $B{\Box 7}$ is applied on the luminance (L component), and a morphological erosion with $B{\Box 3}$ is applied on the 'a' component.
 These two operators regularize the image, and partly remove the text contained in the document, as it can be seen in Fig. 1b.
 Remark that the text looks actually like a texture since the size of the input image has been drastically reduced.